marioy47/blog-site/posts/start-developing-flutter-in-mac/index.md

 ![Flutter doctor after installing flutter using git](flutter-doctor-1st.png)

+As you an see from the image, the `flutter` commands works, but its giving us some warnings.
+So lets mover forward with the _Xcode_ installation to make some of them go away.

 ## Setup Xcode

-After Xcode installs, we need to prepare it for development (any type of development).
+After Xcode installs, we need to prepare it for development (any type of Mac and iOS development).
 Se we need to execute the following commands:

 ```bash
 sudo xcode-select --switch /Applications/Xcode.app/Contents/Developer